ptc/oil-website/src/data/faq/question-01.md

 ---
-title: "What are the core features of Opt-in Layer?"
+title: "What are the core features of the Opt-in Layer?"
 ---
 Opt-in Layer provides technical solutions that enable publishers to provide data protection transparency and users to have control over their data.
 OIL offers a standardized technology for obtaining consent and automatic consent transmission to vendors.
 It gives publishers more control